tmulc18/PlanterProto/README.md

 # RoboPlanter

-Run `run.py` to have roboplater take care of your plant.
+Run `run.py` to have RoboPlanter take care of your plant.